Actindo-AG/Documentation/DatabaseAndReporting/UserInterface/02a_Log.md

 - [![Show message](../../Assets/Icons/ShowMessage.png "[Show message]") SHOW MESSAGE]
     Click this button to display the selected intent.
 This button is only displayed if the checkbox of an intent is selected.
 Alternatively, you can click directly a row in the list to display the corresponding intent.
 The *List of messages* view is displayed, see [List of messages](#list-of-messages).

 [comment]: <> (Julian: Checkbox -selection mode- und Show message button schon raus?
-Bei NoE schon, aber ist des standard UI auch geändert?
+Bei NoE schon, aber ist das standard UI auch geändert?
 Keine Logs in Sandbox, daher nicht möglich zu prüfen)

 The list displays all intents.
 Depending on the settings, the displayed columns may vary.
 All fields are read-only.